 I thank the Minister for repeating that briefing.
 He may find that the decision about the date of the publication was actually that of NHS England and, frankly, publishing it on the Friday before a bank holiday is either incompetent or shameful.
 However, seven years after the Winterbourne View scandal and five years since the avoidable death of Connor Sparrowhawk, the findings of this review show a much worse picture than previous reports about the early deaths of people with learning difficulties.
-One in eight of the deaths reviewed so far show there have been abuse, neglect and delay in treatment and gaps in care.
+One in eight of the deaths reviewed so far show there to have been abuse, neglect and delay in treatment and gaps in care.
 Women with a learning disability are dying 29 years younger, and men 23 years younger, than the general population; 28% of the deaths reviewed had occurred before the age of 50, compared with just 5% in the general population.
 This is a terrible situation.

 I would like to ask the Minister two questions.
 First, almost one in 10 of the people who have died have been in out-of-area placements, without the support of family, friends, or any local, familiar community support.
 The Government have repeatedly said that such placements must be avoided, so will the Minister tell the House what action is being taken to ensure that government statements and guidance on this matter are being followed?
 Secondly, will the Minister expand on the last part of the Statement, and tell us what action the Government are taking to address the alarming gap in life expectancy of people with learning difficulties?